-In the next ten years we will experience more advances than in the last hundred.
-With this vision of Peter Diamandis, co-founder of Singularity University, the consulting firm McKinsey presents the 10 technology trends that are changing the world.
+In the next ten years, we will experience more advances than in the last hundred.
+With this vision from Peter Diamandis, co-founder of Singularity University, the consulting firm McKinsey presents the 10 technological trends that are changing the world.

 What are they?
 Let's see:

-- The second technology cited by McKinsey has already arrived in Chile: increased connectivity.
-McKinsey estimates that 80% of the global population will be connected to 5G by 2030.
+- The second technology mentioned by McKinsey has already arrived in Chile: increased connectivity.
+In this regard, McKinsey estimates that 80% of the global population will be connected to 5G by 2030.

 - The adoption of distributed infrastructure is cited in third place.
 The consulting firm estimates that 75% of the data generated by organizations will be processed by cloud or edge computing by 2025.

-- Next generation computing: by 2035 McKisney estimates that the potential value of large-scale quantum computing use cases will be more than US$1 trillion.
+- New generation of computing: By 2035, McKisney estimates that the potential value of large-scale quantum computing use cases will be more than US$1 trillion (million million).

-- Artificial intelligence (AI) applied: More than 75% of touch points with assistive services (such as voice assistants) will see improved usability, enriched personalization and increased conversion.
+- Applied artificial intelligence (AI): Over 75% of service touchpoints (such as voice assistants) will see improved usability, enriched personalization, and increased conversion.

-- The future of programming: the time required for software development and analytics will be reduced by a factor of 30 compared to current levels.
+- The future of programming: the time required for software and analytics development will be reduced 30 times compared to current levels.

 - Trust architecture: around 10% of global GDP will be associated with blockchain by 2027.

-- Bio revolution: the cost of sequencing the human genome has been reduced 45 times in the last 10 years.
+- Bio revolution: the cost of sequencing the human genome has fallen 45-fold in the last 10 years.

-- New generation of materials: the number of patents filed between 2008 and 2018 has grown 10 times.
+- New generation of materials: the number of patents registered between 2008 and 2018 has grown tenfold.

 - The future of clean technologies: more than 75% of the energy consumed globally will be produced from renewable sources by 2050.